KnolCase is a case-based knowledge management tool for

 publish this case.
 You can then set your topic id (Ctrl+D) from this case as the

 default author for new cases in the general settings (settings).

-in the case toolbar menu.
-You can then provide the URL for the collaboration server or
+From there, you can either provide the URL for your own collaboration server or

-use the default (wss://ringgaard.com/collab/) and then click "Collaborate".
+use the default one (wss://ringgaard.com/collab/), and then select "Collaborate".

 This moves the case from your own computer to the collaboration server and

 creates your credentials for accessing the collaboration.

 Once you have created the collaboration, you can begin inviting other